Maragadha Naanayam: Plot

 Despite Chidambaram's warning, Senguttuvan and Elango touch the stone and are thereby cursed.
-They arrange for a meeting with John and the Chinese businessman for the exchange, but on the way, they are pursued by the mysterious driverless lorry, revealed by chidambaram that is the vehicle which killed us.
-John and the Chinese businessman are run over by the lorry and killed.
+They arrange for a meeting with John and the Chinese businessman for the exchange, but on the way, they are pursued by the mysterious driverless lorry, revealed by Chidambaram as the vehicle that killed them.
+John and the businessman are run over by the lorry and killed.
 Senguttuvan manages to elude the lorry initially and recover the suitcase full of money.
 They then run into the Tamil teacher, who is in Selvaraj's body.
 He tells them that they must return the stone to the King's grave to lift the curse.
-On the way to the gravesite, they are pursued by both the mystery lorry and Ramanathan's gang, who are hell bent on taking the stone from them.
+On the way to the gravesite, they are pursued by both the mystery lorry and Ramanathan's gang, who are hell-bent on taking the stone from them.
 The group manages to elude both and get to the gravesite.
 Before they can return the stone, Ramanathan's gang shows up.
 Senguttavan makes a deal with Ramanathan that after he places the stone in the King's grave, he can take it, to which he agrees.
 Senguttuvan and Elango place the stone in the grave and are therefore released from the curse.
 Ramanathan has one of his henchmen recover the stone.

 Having completed the job, Senguttuvan and Elango bid goodbye to the four ghosts, who release themselves from the occupied bodies.
-The ghost occupying Chanakya's body allows an emotional Senguttavan to hear at last the voice of Chanakya and also a declaration of love from her.
+The ghost occupying Chanakya's body allows an emotional Senguttavan to finally hear Chanakya's voice and a declaration of love from her.
 After Senguttavan and Elango bid a tearful farewell to Chidambaram, all four bodies are laid to rest.

 During the credits, while Senguttavan and Elango are boarding a bus to return home, they bump into Ramanathan again, who is now on the run.
-He tells them as his henchman had touched the stone, he and his gang were pursued by the mysterious lorry and his henchman was killed, while he barely managed to escape.
-But a few minutes later, a pilgrim who had earlier encountered Ramanathan and his gang while they were in pursuit of Senguttavan, Elango and the three ghosts, returns the stone to him, thus activating the curse on Ramanathan and the pilgrim.
+He tells them that as his henchman had touched the stone, he and his gang were pursued by the mysterious lorry and his henchman was killed, while he barely managed to escape.
+However, a few minutes later, a pilgrim who had earlier encountered Ramanathan and his gang while they were in pursuit of Senguttavan, Elango, and the three ghosts returns the stone to him, thereby activating the curse on Ramanathan and the pilgrim.